Ninniachwen/iml_project_JML/README.md

 ## Introduction

-For our project, we chose the paper '*Explaining Latent Representations with a Corpus of Examples*' by Jonathan Crabbe, Zhaozhi Qian, Fergus Imrie and Mihaela van der Schaar.
+For our reimplementation project, we chose the paper '*Explaining Latent Representations with a Corpus of Examples*' by Jonathan Crabbe, Zhaozhi Qian, Fergus Imrie, and Mihaela van der Schaar.

-The approach introduces **SimplEx**, which aims to give insight into a blackbox model by providing example-based explanations.
+The approach introduces **SimplEx**, which aims to give insights into a blackbox model by providing example-based explanations.
 This is done by returning a set of weighted examples from a given corpus of exemplary inputs.
-The weights can be interpreted as percentages that represent the similarities (and therefor the importance) of the according corpus example to a chosen test example.
+The weights can be interpreted as percentages that represent the similarities (and therefore the importance) of the respective corpus example to a chosen test example.

-The code has been published on Github and is available under https://github.com/JonathanCrabbe/Simplex.
+The code has been published on Github and is available at https://github.com/JonathanCrabbe/Simplex.

 Their repository can be found in the folder `original_code`.
-While trying to keep it in the original condition, we had to change some paths to be able to reference them correctly in our code.
+While trying to keep it in its original condition, we had to change some paths to be able to reference them correctly in our code.

 ## Code Overview
 ```